Anthony Bourdain dies at 61 in apparent suicide

 "It is with extraordinary sadness we can confirm the death of our friend and colleague, Anthony Bourdain," the network said.
 "His love of great adventure, new friends, fine food and drink and the remarkable stories of the world made him a unique storyteller.
 His talents never ceased to amaze us and we will miss him very much.
 Our thoughts and prayers are with his daughter and family at this incredibly difficult time."

-CNN reported that Bourdain was in France working on an upcoming episode for his show when he was found unresponsive in his hotel room Friday morning.
+CNN reported that Bourdain was in France working on an upcoming episode for his hit series when close friend and French chef Eric Ripert found him unresponsive in his hotel room Friday morning.

+"Anthony was a dear friend," Ripert told ABC News in a statement Friday.
+"He was an exceptional human being, so inspiring and generous.
+One of the great storytellers of our time who connected with so many.
+I wish him peace.
+My love and prayers are with his family, friends and loved ones."

 In an interview with ABC News' Rebecca Jarvis last year, Bourdain said that, when he was younger, he had a kind of "live hard, die young" attitude.